wp-plugins/wp-auctions/readme.txt

 For more information and to take a look at the Pro version, visit our website - [WP Auctions](http://www.wpauctions.com "Auction Plugin for WordPress").

-**Special Offer**

-Upgrade today, use code 1BCF1 to get $15 off!

-**Need Help?**

-We have a dedicated forum here [WP Auctions Forum](http://www.wpauctions.com/forums/ "Forum") where you can register for free and let us know about any issues you are facing.
-Once you register please send us an email stating the username you have selected so we can activate you as soon as possible.

-We encourage you to ask us any questions you may have before rating or placing a vote on the plugin.
-Thank you!

 == Installation ==

 1. Download the plugin file, unzip and place it in your wp-content/plugins/ folder.
 You can alternatively upload it via the WordPress plugin backend.